srijakumar/DiveTracker/README.md

 DiveTracker

 This app allows a diver to track their dives with the details/conditions of their dive as well as marine lives observed!
+Built in JS frontend and Rails backend

 To access this app -
 1. Clone this repo for the back end -